Key Takeaway

 Can semaglutide help with anxiety?

-Semaglutide is not approved for treating anxiety.
-However, some patients report improved mood and reduced anxiety as a secondary benefit of weight loss and improved metabolic health.
-These effects are not guaranteed and should not replace proper anxiety treatment with a mental health professional .
+Semaglutide isn't approved for treating anxiety.
+But some patients report improved mood and reduced anxiety as a secondary benefit of weight loss and improved metabolic health.
+These effects aren't guaranteed and shouldn't replace proper anxiety treatment with a mental health professional .

 Is it safe to take lorazepam with semaglutide?